Roman Catholic Diocese of Oradea Mare: History

 Protestantism continually gained in extent, and even the establishment of the Jesuits at Großwardein/Várad in 1579 could not save the Catholic religion in the diocese.
 In 1606 the last Catholic priest left the city.
 The old cathedral fell into disrepair, and in 1618 the walls which still stood were torn down by Gabriel Bethlen.
 In 1660 it was conquered by the Ottoman Empire, which ruled until 1692.
 Upon their departure, the reorganization of the diocese was begun under Bishop (later Metropolitan of Kalocsa and Cardinal) Gosf Imre Csáky (1702–1732).
 The foundation stone of the present cathedral was laid in 1752 by Bishop Gosf Paul Forgách (1747–1757).
 From then onwards the condition of the Catholic religion improved.

 In 1777 part of its territory was split off to form the diocese of Satu Mare, with which it was reunited in 1930, only to see it reconstituted in 1941 and again suppressed in 1948.

-The diocese was established within its present boundaries, drawn by Ceauscescu's Communist regime, on 18 October 1982, again without the reconstituted Satu Mare.
+The diocese was established within its present boundaries, drawn by Ceaușescu's Communist regime, on 18 October 1982, again without the reconstituted Satu Mare.

 Several of its bishops later were transferred to Hungarian sees, and/or promoted to Metropolitan of Kalocsa and/or of Esztergom (also both in Hungary).
 Two (including one aforementioned archbishop) were created cardinals.